iripon07/iripon07/README.md

 <details>
 <summary>
-  You wanna know more about me?
+  Wanna know more about me?
 </summary>

 <br >